Panic attacks are extremely frightening and are an exaggerated form of Anxiety.

-However, our body can still respond in this way to both real and imagined danger.
+However, our body can still respond in this way to both real and imagined dangers.

 - muscles tense up